tsnellgrove/dark_castle3/doc/to_do.md

 	7) if game_ending != 'tbd' then app_main calls the 'end' function to buffer the end of game text
 	8) app_main saves the updated objects to the save pickle and resturns 'output' and 'end_of_game' to web_main

-- The key take-away from the app_main flow is that, both before and afater the player's command execution call, the game "gets a turn".
+The key take-away from the app_main flow is that, both before and afater the player's command execution call, the game "gets a turn".
 These ad-hoc pro-active or responsive game actions are what the Machine construct enables.

 The Modular Machine Components:

 Triggers:
-*- Triggers come in several di
+Triggers are the Player Commands or Switches that can start Machines.
+The information about a Trigger lives in the Machine class itself - a given Switch has know "knowledge" that it's the trigger for a machine and multiple Machines could have the exact same Trigger (this makes sense when you think about Player Commands being triggers).

+The Machine class has the following Trigger attributes: trigger_type, trig_switch, trig_vals_lst

+trigger_type: a string that identifies when the Trigger takes effect and what type of Trigger it is.
+Examples: 'pre_act_cmd', 'post_act_switch', 'pre_act_auto'

+trig_switch: for Switch-based Triggers this is the Switch object that Triggers the Machine.
+For Player Command-based Triggers the value is None.
+At present, all Machines have at most one Switch Trigger.
+I may make trig_switch a list in the future if I end up making Machines with multiple triggers.

+trig_vals_lst: The Switch States or Player Commands (case & word_lst) that will activate the Trigger.

 Switches:
-- One could bake intelligence into switches but I chose to make them simple and dumb.
-Their only unique attributes are swtich_state and trigger_type.
+Switches are buttons, levers, sliders, and the like.
+They can be operated on ("pushed", "pulled", etc) to change their state.
+In theory, one could bake intelligence into switches but I have chosen to make my Switches simple and dumb.
+They know their own state and that's it.
+Their only unique attributes are swtich_state and trigger_type:

-- switch_state: The possible values of swtich_state depend on the switch in question.
+switch_state: The possible values of switch_state depend on the switch in question.
 For ButtonSwitch it's 'pushed' or 'neutral'.
 For SpringSliderSwitch, 'pulled' is added as a possible value.
 For LeverSwitch, 'up' or 'down' are possible.

-- trigger_type: Some switches, like levers, are innately 'stateful' - their switch_state remains constant until they are acted on again. by contrast, stateless switches like buttons and spring-slider-switches must be reset to neutral each turn.
-Switch resets are the purpose of trigger_type.
+trigger_type: This attribute enables switch_state resets.
+Some switches, like levers, are innately 'stateful' - their switch_state remains constant until they are acted on again.
+By contrast, stateless switches like buttons and spring-slider-switches must be reset to neutral each turn.
 When trigger_type = 'pre_act_switch_reset' switch_state is reset to 'neutral' at the start of each turn.
+I should probably rename this attribute to switch_reset to avoid confusion.

+The Switch class is implemented as a MixIn that is combined with ViewOnly to include Switch-specific attributes.
+Each specific type of switch (ButtonSwitch, SpringSliderSwitch, LeverSwitch) contains the methods needed to act on it (e.g. push or pull).

 Conditions:
+Triggers are what start Machines but Conditions determine what happens when they run.
+The Machine class has two Switch-related attributes: cond_switch_lst and cond_lst. cond_switch_lst is a list of switches whose state impacts condidtions. cond_lst is an ordered list of conditions that are possible when the machine is triggered.
+The conditions within cond_lst should cover all possible cases... e.g. if cond_1 is the case where item_x in hand_lst then cond_2 woudld typically be the case where item_x not in hand_lst.

+Each Condition class includes a name attribute and whatever other attributes are needed to check the condition and a method, named cond_check(), that returns True or False. cond_check is called from the Machine class trigger() method so cond_check() is limited to evaluating conditions beased on the values of active_gs, cond_switch_lst, and machine_state.

 Results:

-The Modular Machine itself:
+The Machine class itself:

-MixIn Implementation:
+(includes MixIn implementation)

 Closing Thoughts:
+(includes creatures)

 - simplest approach is long if-then-else list